 Phase One: Howe Street and Kentucky Avenue

-- Permeable pavers, storm inlets, and underground stone storage will be installed in portions of the parking lanes on Kentucky Avenue and Howe Street between South Negley Avenue and College Street.
+- Permeable pavers, storm inlets, and underground stone storage were installed in portions of the parking lanes on Kentucky Avenue and Howe Street between South Negley Avenue and College Street.

 - PWSA coordinated with City Forestry to protect healthy mature street trees and replace removed trees.